 Pupils with special needs ‘separated’ from teachers and peers

-For discussion and information on teaching struggling readers at the secondary stage - see teenagers.
+For information on teaching struggling readers at the secondary stage - see teenagers.

-In a 2009 speech, Sir Jim Rose confirmed what leading UK and International reading experts had said all along, that Reading Recovery (RR) is 'a multi-cueing, non-systematic approach' (Rose.
+In a 2009 speech, Sir Jim Rose confirmed what leading UK and International reading experts had said all along*, that Reading Recovery (RR) is 'a multi-cueing, non-systematic approach' (Rose.
 Presentation to Speld).
-Despite RR being way out of line with the 2006 Rose report recommendations and despite their earlier promises (see above), inexplicably, the then DCSF continued to encourage and fund schools to use RR as a Wave 3 intervention for Y1 children, AND recommended that they 'layer' RR with a range of other mixed method interventions, all found under the Every Child a Reader (ECaR) mantle.
+Despite RR being incompatible with the 2006 Rose report recommendations and despite their earlier promises (see above), inexplicably, the Department for Children, Schools and Families (DCSF) continued to encourage and fund schools to use RR as a Wave 3 intervention for Y1 children, AND recommended that they 'layer' RR (see 2009 flyer below) with a range of other mixed method interventions, all found under the Every Child a Reader (ECaR) mantle.
 In this way the then DCSF continued to endorse mixed methods and effectively ensured that the multi-cueing strategies became institutionalised in many schools.